wernejac123/Stats/README.md

 Stats:
   A program to do common statistics calculations.
-Edit a seperate file with name of table and x & y points, then run ./stats FILE to calculate statistics on points entered in FILE Statistics are printed in engineering format.
+Edit a seperate file with name of table and x & y points, then run ./stats FILE to calculate statistics on points entered in FILE.
+  Statistics are printed in engineering format.

 Use: